spantaleev/sijax-python/docs/comet.rst

 much like a normal request function (that uses `response.BaseResponse`).

 Let's see how we can register a handler function as a Comet function.
-If you don't do something special over regular function registartions, you'll end up with a regular function, which can't use yield!
+If you don't do something special over regular function registrations, you'll end up with a regular function, which can't use yield!

 All you need to to register a Comet function is to use the registration helper function that Comet provides::